-The Schall Law Firm Announces It Is Investigating Claims Against D-MARKET Electronic Services & Trading d/b/a Hepsiburada and Encourages Investors With Losses to Contact the Firm
+The Schall Law Firm Announces it is Investigating Claims Against D-MARKET Electronic Services & Trading d/b/a Hepsiburada and Encourages Investors with Losses to Contact the Firm

-INVESTIGATION ALERT The Schall Law Firm Announces It Is Investigating Claims Against D-MARKET Electronic Services & Trading d/b/a Hepsiburada and Encourages Investors With Losses to Contact the Firm
+INVESTIGATION REMINDER The Schall Law Firm Announces it is Investigating Claims Against D-MARKET Electronic Services & Trading d/b/a Hepsiburada and Encourages Investors with Losses to Contact the Firm

 The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of D-MARKET Elektronik Hizmetler ve Ticaret Anonim Sirketi d/b/a Hepsiburada (“Hepsiburada” or “the Company”) (NASDAQ: HEPS) for violations of the securities laws.